DevToys-app/Documentation/articles/extension-development/guidelines/UX/create-custom-icon.md

 ## Create a custom font

 DevToys comes with the font [FluentSystemIcons](https://github.com/microsoft/fluentui-system-icons) and can be used by every tools.
+You can explore the list of icons available in this font using the DevToys extension [Fluent Icon Finder](https://github.com/pierre3/DevToys.Extensions.FluentIconFinder).

 If you would like to create a custom icon font instead of using a glyph from `FluentSystemIcons`, we recommend you to use the following tools:
 - [Figma](https://www.figma.com/)
 - [Inkscape](https://inkscape.org/)
 - [FontForge](https://fontforge.org/)